triton-inference-server/server/docs/user_guide/model_configuration.md

 There are similarities between generative sequence and [decoupled](#decoupled) setting that undetermined number of responses may be generated for a request.
-One major difference is that generative sequence may reschedule and execute the same request repeatedly to fully utilize the batching feature in Triton: an decoupled model generate all responses associated to a request within the same execution which can waste computation resource if execution on one of the request in the batch is much longer than the rest, whereas for generative sequence, the response generation is broken down into multiple executions and
+One major difference is that generative sequence may reschedule and execute the same request repeatedly to fully utilize the batching feature in Triton: a decoupled model generates all responses associated to a request within the same execution which can waste computation resource if execution on one of the request in the batch is much longer than the rest, whereas for generative sequence, the response generation is broken down into multiple executions and